jSherz/jsj-blog/_posts/2023-06-15-enforce-aws-tag-compliance.md

 be tempted to enforce the use of tags with Service Control Policies (SCPs), but many services and tools apply the tags with a second operation once the resource has been created or updated.
 The net result?
-We can't enforce that a user provides the tags we want to mandate.
+We can't enforce that a user provides our mandatory tags.

 ## What's the solution?